keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks/_index.md

   [Fields for pre-defined containers](../../yaml-crd-ref/taskdefinition.md/#fields-for-pre-defined-containers) for more information.

-- Encode all your steps in the language of your choice and build a Kubernetes container that Keptn executes in a `custom-runtime` runner.
+- Create a script that calls the functions, programs, and scripts that need to execute sequentially and install this on a remote webserver that Keptn can access.
-  This is often the best solution if you need to execute complex sequences because it gives you the most flexibility..
+  Then use the `httpRef` syntax for one of the pre-defined runners to call this script from your `KeptnTaskDefinition`, which can set parameters for the script if appropriate.

 For more details about implementing these options, see the [KeptnTaskDefinition](../../yaml-crd-ref/taskdefinition.md)